-Note: Ensure that your computer has two identical storage drives installed (two hard disk drives, or M.2 NVMe solid-state drives with the same capacity) for supported RAID levels.
+Note: Ensure that your computer has two identical storage drives installed (two M.2 NVMe solid-state drives with the same capacity) for supported RAID levels.
 If only one drive is installed, or two different types of drives are installed, the following information does not apply.